WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct file signature.
 1. 2 bytes storing a big-endian integer `fallbackUrlLength`.
-1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST be an absolute URL with a scheme of "https".
+1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST UTF-8 decode to an absolute URL with a scheme of "https".

    Note: The byte location of the fallback URL is intended to remain invariant across versions of the `application/signed-exchange` format so that parsers encountering unknown versions can always find a URL to redirect to.

-   Issue: Should this fallback information also include the method?
 1. 3 bytes storing a big-endian integer `sigLength`.
 If this is larger than 16384 (16*1024), parsing MUST fail.
 1. 3 bytes storing a big-endian integer `headerLength`.
 If this is larger than